thumbnail image

 The approach

 Rather than building a document retrieval system that returns files, the agent was configured to read across the entire corpus and generate synthesized responses grounded in the actual content.
-A question about user attitudes toward compliance doesn't return a link to a study — it returns a synthesized answer drawn from every relevant study in the corpus, with the underlying sources identified.
+A question about user attitudes toward compliance doesn't return a link to a study.
+It returns a synthesized answer drawn from every relevant study in the corpus, with the underlying sources identified.

 This matters because the most valuable insights rarely live in a single study.
 Patterns emerge across studies.
 Contradictions between studies are often more instructive than the studies themselves.
-An agent that reasons across the corpus rather than within a single document surfaces that layer of intelligence — the layer that the Airtable tool could never reach.
+An agent that reasons across the corpus rather than within a single document surfaces that layer of intelligence: the layer that the Airtable tool could never reach.

 The design decisions

-Three deliberate choices shaped how the agent behaves:
+Four deliberate choices shaped how the agent behaves:

 The platform